-open rip open the box.
-I was nervous, yet excited because at that moment in time, I still had hope the sore breasts, constant peeing, sleepless nights, random moments of crying while folding socks, and crazy cravings meant I might be was pregnant.
+I rushed home and scurried to the bathroom.
+My hands were shaking, and I could barely rip open the box.
+I was nervous yet excited because, at that moment in time, I still had hoped the sore breasts, constant peeing, sleepless nights, random moments of crying while folding socks, and crazy cravings meant I was pregnant.

-I had a million dreams of what the next nine months would look like and in three short minutes, they could be a million losses.
+I had a million dreams of what the next nine months would look like and in three minutes, they could be a million losses.

-I wanted to know, yet I didn’t want to know because in just three minutes, my excitement would either escalate with lots of squeals and jumping up and down or come crashing down with alligator tears and questions of “why!”.
-I loved the feeling of possibly being pregnant and I didn’t want it to end.
-I had a million dreams of what the next nine months would look like and in three short minutes, they could be a million losses.
+I wanted to know, yet I didn’t want to know because, in just three minutes, my excitement would either escalate with lots of squeals and jumping up and down or come crashing down with alligator tears and questions of “why!”.
+I loved the feeling of possibly being pregnant, and I didn’t want it to end.
+I had a million dreams of what the next nine months would look like, and in three short minutes, they could be a million losses.
 I was nervous.
 I was excited.
 I was hopeful.
 I was scared.

-(drum roll please)
+(drum roll, please)

 One line.
 That’s it.
 I kept staring at it thinking, “This can’t be right!
-I cried while folding socks therefore I have to be pregnant! ” Not willing to settle for my fate of another big fat negative, I frantically took it to every room in the house trying to see something–anything.
+I cried while folding socks; therefore, I have to be pregnant! ” Not willing to settle for my fate of another big fat negative, I frantically took it to every room in the house trying to see something–anything.
 I didn’t care if it wasn’t pink, as long as I could see two.
 Through my tears, I squinted, held it at every angle, took it to every light, and even shook it as if it were a thermometer just trying to see if the faintest line would magically appear.
-However, no matter how many rooms I took it to or how many times I held it up to a different light, it had the same result–negative.
+However, no matter how many rooms I took it to or how many times I held it up to different light, it had the same result–negative.
 For over an hour (okay all day), I cried, pounded my fist on the carpet, and doubted God’s plans, His timing, and His love.
 I.Was.A.Mess.

 That was me ten months ago.

 Today the scene in my bathroom looked much different.
 As I stood with the unused pregnancy test in my right hand, I noticed it didn’t shake.
-I wasn’t anxious, worried or fearful of the outcome, and I didn’t make any last-minute pleas or bargains with God.
-Instead, I calmly unwrapped the pink foiled wrapper and said, “I choose to trust you God no matter what this test says today.”
+I wasn’t anxious, worried, or fearful of the outcome, and I didn’t make any last-minute pleas or bargains with God.
+Instead, I calmly unwrapped the pink foiled wrapper and said, “I choose to trust you, God, no matter what this test says today.”

 I choose to trust in your timing.